-(15) Overall Deficit Impact of House Bill.
-The Congressional Budget Office estimates that the bill as passed by the House "would increase deficits over the 2025-2034 period by \$2.4 trillion, excluding any macroeconomic or debt-service effects" It estimates that "the additional debt-service costs under the bill would total \$551 billion over the 10-year period.
+Overall Deficit Impact of House Bill.
+The Congressional Budget Office on June 5, 2025, estimated that the bill as passed by the House "would increase deficits over the 2025-2034 period by \$2.4 trillion, excluding any macroeconomic or debt-service effects" It estimates that "the additional debt-service costs under the bill would total \$551 billion over the 10-year period.
 That change would increase the cumulative effect on the deficit to \$3.0 trillion."
 Letter from Phillip L. Swagel (Director of the CBO) to Sen. Jeff Merkley (D-OR) (June 5, 2025).
-The Committee for a Responsible Federal Budget estimates that if the various provisions in the bill were made permanent \$5 trillion would be added to the national debt after 10 years (including added interest).
-See CBO Estimates \$3 Trillion of Debt from House-Passed OBBBA, COMMITTEE FOR A RESPONSIBLE FEDERAL BUDGET (June 4, 2025).